If you require support as a direct result of COVID-19, please contact your broker to discuss your needs and what assistance may be available.

 To help you find what you’re looking for more quickly, we’ve listed frequently asked questions relating to COVID-19.

-In light of the Government’s new measures which were announced on 23 March 2020, we have taken the decision to close all our UK offices with immediate effect.
-This is in line with Government guidelines.
-We prepared for this situation by undertaking systems resilience testing and ensuring colleagues are equipped to operate remotely.
-Wherever possible, meetings are being held via phone calls and video conferencing.
+Following the announcement of new measures by the Government on 23 March 2020, we took the decision to close all our UK offices with immediate effect.
+We had prepared for this situation by undertaking systems resilience testing and ensuring colleagues were equipped to operate remotely and have therefore been able to maintain service levels to our customers.